 If you have read my blog you will know I adore ice cream and sorbet.
-I am lucky enough to own a semi industrial Italian ice cream machine so making these delectable treats is a cinch.
+I am lucky enough to own a semi-industrial Italian ice cream machine so making these delectable treats is a cinch.
 Ice cream and sorbet making is amongst the easiest things on the culinary spectrum to master and people are generally very impressed because for some reason they are not aware of this.

 So the usual story for me, I had a large watermelon, I wanted to do something with it that I hadn’t done before.
-I always want to make my watermelon, goats cheese and cress salad which has a splash of vodka as inspired by Societi Bistro head chef Stefan Marais, but a watermelon is a big fruit and I needed something more.
+I always want to make my watermelon, goat’s cheese and cress salad which has a splash of vodka as inspired by Societi Bistro head chef Stefan Marais, but watermelon is a big fruit and I needed something more.

 So taking some of those flavours that go so well together and picking up the basics of the recipe on an American blog I love: Kitchenkonfidence I made this sorbet.
 Brandon added chocolate chips to his (yes he does some wicked stuff), but I thought more vodka and mint.
-His recipe is adapted from David Lebovitz, so you can rest assured this is one has integrity.
+His recipe is adapted from David Lebovitz, so you can rest assured this is one that has integrity.

 - 3 cups watermelon juice